Top Motorcycle Roads in the United States

 The route also runs alongside Lake Michigan, so be sure to get in some waterfront activities like swimming or boating while you’re in the area.
 The main attraction is definitely the Tunnel itself, however, which is chock-full of scenery that looks straight out of a painting.

-If you can, it is recommended to drive the Tunnel in more than one season, so you can truly see everything it has to offer.
+If you can, it is recommended to drive the Tunnel in different seasons, so you can truly see everything it has to offer.
 The sunlight filtering through the green leaves in summer, the newly emerged buds in the spring, the explosions of color in the fall – this is a great ride for a nature lover.

 The Twisted Sisters